 No HEPA filtration

-This Bissell MyAir purifier doesn’t just clear pet dander and other small particles from the air, with an activated carbon filter, it also works to remove pet odors (along with cooking and smoke odors, too).
-It has three levels of fan speeds and runs fairly quietly even on high, or set it to “sleep” at night for ultra-quiet operation.
+This Bissell MyAir purifier clears pet dander and other small particles from the air with an activated carbon filter and also removes pet odors (along with cooking and smoke odors, too).
+It has three levels of fan speeds and runs fairly quietly, even on high.
+It can also be set to “sleep” at night for ultra-quiet operation.
 Aside from its effectiveness and quiet functionality, this purifier also has a night light (that can be turned on and off) if you choose to use this in a common area or a child's bedroom.

-The small, portable unit works in rooms up to 100 square feet and moves the air 5 times every hour.
-Set it right next to your dog’s crate or bed or cat’s litter box to stop the odors as close to the source as possible.
+The small, portable unit works best in rooms up to 100 square feet and moves the air five times every hour.
+Set it right next to your dog’s crate or cat’s litter box to stop the odors as close to the source as possible.
 While the activated carbon filter is powerful at removing particulates and odors, we wish that this purifier also had a HEPA filter for the most advanced air cleaning possible.
 Despite this minor design flaw, we still think this is a great purifier option for eliminating odors.

 Best for Allergies: Lasko Pure Platinum Slim Profile Air Purifier with HEPA-Type Filtration and Auto Clean

 LED lights only dim to 50 percent

 With the air quality sensor, auto-clean function, and three-stage filtration in this Lasko purifier, all you have to do is set it up and let it run.
 The HEPA filter removes pet dander, dust, and other common allergens from the air around you, while the air quality sensor will automatically turn on the purifier when it senses the air quality change.
 A child lock mode is also available on this purifier so that small hands don't accidentally change your preferred settings.